pkars/espages/markdown/es-faq.md

 :   Usually too many items in the shared stash cause that error.
 Please
     reduce the items in the shared stash, by transferring the items to mule characters.
-The new feature of R3, stash switch will be useful to switch to an empty stash.
+The new feature of R3, stash switch will be useful to switch to an empty stash.\
+    \
     Also make sure all players use the same version of ES, and the same settings of PlugY.
 If the problem persists, make all players use the default preference setting (/no pickup is off, map regeneration is on).

-### My character makes other players drop from a multiplayer game. [†](https://web.archive.org/web/20201026111906/http://miyoshino.la.coocan.jp/eswiki/?FAQ#sf41b29b "sf41b29b"){#sf41b29b .anchor_super} {#content_1_18}
+### My character makes other players drop from a multiplayer game. {#sf41b29b}

 Question
 :   When one of my characters goes near other players in a multiplayer